pmandreoli/Documentation/source/SLAM_IN_CONF.rst

 Run the role
 ------------

-* run the role using *ansible-playbook* with input ``indigopass-deploy/indigopaas-deploy/ansible/playbooks/deploy-slam.yml``
+* Run the role using *ansible-playbook* with input ``indigopass-deploy/indigopaas-deploy/ansible/playbooks/deploy-slam.yml``

 SLAM configuration
 ------------------